 No student shall be obligated to take more than three final examinations scheduled for the same calendar day.
 In the event that a student has four or more final examinations on the same calendar day, the student shall notify the instructor(s) from the highest numbered course(s) no later than two weeks before the last day of class to schedule a make-up examination to be administered at a mutually acceptable time.

 The 12-week summer session is designed to provide coursework within various time intervals.
 Classes typically are offered in either the full 12-week session, the standard four-week session that begins in May, or the standard eight-week session that begins in June.
 There are many other short or variable length courses throughout the summer.
 While the time interval of the individual sessions is different than that of the standard semester, each course carries full credit because classes meet the same number of contact hours as in the standard semester.

 Each college or department determines its summer offerings, based upon previous enrollments, programmatic needs, and special requests.
 Special effort is made to offer courses approved for fulfilling general education requirements.
-The summer session course offerings schedule is available online.
-For information on summer school, please call 231-8492 or 231-6133.
+For information on summer school, please refer to the summer session website.
 Information concerning summer housing may be secured by contacting the Department of Residence Life, Dept. 3430, P.O.
 Box 6050, Fargo, ND 58108, or 231-7557 (toll-free 1-800-572-8840).